 - Einstein has several student-led groups dedicated to planetary health.
 Einstein Sustainability Club works closely with faculty to integrate sustainability initiatives and opportunities into curriculum and student life.
 Einstein also offers co-curricular planetary health programs, such as One Health or the Global Health Fellowship.
-A major development in the last year was the appointment of a new Director of Energy and Sustainability at Montefiore who is passionate about PH-related QI projects and hopes to begin a shared student and faculty committee to support student-led projects. - Recommendations: We recommend that the medical school increase support for students interested in sustainable initiatives, perhaps by creating a website that more directly connects students with available PH mentors or opportunities, and/or prioritizing grants for related research.
+An improvement includes an establishment of the Environmental Advocacy Committee, formed to establish communication between interested providers, faculty, and students to support related student- and provider-led projects and provide updates via newsletters. - Recommendations: We recommend that the medical school increase support for students interested in sustainable initiatives, perhaps by creating a website that more directly connects students with available PH mentors or opportunities, and/or prioritizing grants for related research.